ob1Shaun/youversion-public-api-docs/docs/source/index.rst

 ==========

 Before you'll be able to get started using the API's, you'll need to get an access token to send along with each API request.

-That's explained in the :ref:`getting-started` section.
+How to get a token is explained in the :ref:`getting-started` section.

-If you already have a token, you can head on over to the API documentation, and see example requests, responses, and how to interact with the API!
+If you already have a token, let's get started!
+Have a look at the API documentation, see example requests, responses, and how to interact with the API!

 All the Docs So Far